How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 HDR, thus clearly distinguishes the colors and brightness levels as required in different areas of the scene.
 This causes the highlights to pop and makes the scene more realistic.

-In the above SDR image, you may notice that there is not a large difference in brightness between the brightest and the darkest areas.
+In the above SDR image, you may notice that there is not a large difference in brightness between the bright and the dark areas.
 Moreover, the blacks appear slightly washed out.

 These features of HDR bring the image much closer to reality.